7 of the Best Ways to Enjoy the Great Outdoors in Waco

 Wander along the peaceful hiking trails that twist between towering live oaks at Cameron Park, and you’ll feel like you’re a world away from just about everything.
 Yet you won’t be, as this sprawling 416-acre oasis is just a mile from downtown Waco.
 Follow the scenic hiking, mountain biking, and equestrian trails, getting in some amazing birdwatching along the way.
 Take in a romantic view of the Bosque River and countless miles of Central Texas terrain from Lovers Leap, which sits atop a soaring 100-foot-tall limestone bluff.
 Fish from the shoreline or play a round on the disc golf course.
 No matter how you love spending your time outdoors, Cameron Park is the place to be.

 See the Sights with Waco Pedal Tours

 There are many ways you can get around Waco, but there are none quite like what you’ll get with Waco Pedal Tours.
-Climb aboard the 12-seat pedal bike and get in some leg work as you tour the town’s coolest spots.
-Opt for the Daytime Bar Crawl Tour to get in some day drinking as you visit three local bars in the downtown area.
-The Happy Hour Tour, on the other hand, offers an easygoing jaunt ideal for hanging out with friends and family.
-To get a taste of Waco’s nightlife, go for the Late Night Bar Crawl Tour that takes you to local watering holes, a restaurant, and famous landmarks.
+Climb aboard the 162-seat pedal bike party bus and get in some leg work as you tour the town’s coolest spots.
+Opt for the Public Tour at 3, 6, or 9 o'clock p.m. and you'll enjoy 3-4 stops along the way at local bars and boutiques.
+Private and custom tours are also offered.
 All tours are BYOB, so load up a cooler and pedal your way to an awesome afternoon or evening out in Waco.

 Run or Bike Along the River